sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/components/main-sidebar.md

 #### Brand with Pushmenu Button

-You can place the pushmenu button insIde the brand, simply replace the brand-link code with the code below:
+You can place the pushmenu button inside the brand, simply replace the brand-link code with the code below:

 ```html
 <div class="brand-link d-flex justify-content-between align-items-center">